Center Of Gravity Indicator (COG) Settings & Strategy

 COG Indicator

-#2 Divergence Trading using the Center of Gravity Indicator
+#2.
+Divergence Trading using the Center of Gravity Indicator

 The COG can also spot the divergence very nicely.
 In fact, I have found that it is one of the best tools to spot divergence.
-A bullish divergence occurs when the price makes lower low but the COG does not support the price.
-Rather it starts moving higher making higher low.
+A bullish divergence occurs when the price makes a lower low but the COG does not support the price.
+Rather it starts moving higher making a higher low.
 You can enter a long trade if you spot a bullish divergence.
-On the other hand, when the price makes higher highs, but the COG fails to make higher high, it is a bearish divergence.
+On the other hand, when the price makes higher highs, but the COG fails to make higher highs, it is a bearish divergence.
 You can enter a short trade.

 Center of Gravity Indicator Divergence